FriedCircuits177/cubemap2hdr/README.md

   neighbouring face.
 With correctly rendered faces the error is sub-pixel.
 If you ever see edge artefacts at very low face resolutions, seam-aware sampling in `CubeMap::sample` is the place to add it.

+## Minecraft notes

+Minecraft ships its panorama faces as 1024x1024 PNGs, so the default output is 4096x2048.
+The set is rendered from an in-game camera and is already a proper cubemap, so no per-face rotation is applied.
+If the horizon looks rotated for a particular pack, `--yaw` fixes it without touching the files.

+These are 8-bit sRGB textures: the result is a correct linear-light `.hdr`, but its dynamic range is whatever the PNGs held.
+Use `--exposure` if you need it scaled for an IBL setup.